TGCT Support

 What is a biopsy?

-A biopsy is a procedure where a tissue sample is removed from the patient.
-Upon removal of the tissue sample, the specimen can be studied under a microscope to determine the biology of the cells.
-Pathologists use biopsies to determine the behavior of the cell, the biology of the cell, and what type of disease the patient has.
-In the case of TGCT, biopsy is often necessary to confirm diagnosis when the diagnosis is unclear.
+A biopsy is a procedure where tissue samples are removed from a patient with the intentions of diagnosing a disease.
+Upon removal of the tissue samples, the tissue can be studied under a microscope to determine the biology of the cells.
+Pathologists use biopsies to determine the behavior of the cell, the biology of the cell, and what type of disease a patient has.
+In the case of TGCT, biopsy is often necessary to confirm diagnosis when the MRI imaging is unclear.

-There are two main ways biopsies are done, core-needle biopsy or during a surgical procedure.
+There are two main ways biopsies are performed: core-needle biopsy or during a surgical procedure.

 core-NEEDLE biopsy